marcmarinam/obsidian-fmp/Promotion/Free trial remake.md

-- Worked on the architecture propos
+- Worked on the architecture proposal to transition to couponless free trials in two phases.
+- Led Phase 2 from start to finish.